 Here’s more from the Eastern Conference:

 - Now that the Celtics ownership has changed hands, will there be a change of venue?
 The Boston Globe’s Shirley Leung explores that possibility, noting that the new owners are keeping their options open.
-Currently, the Celtics share TD Garden with the NHL Bruins, and rent from Garden owner Delaware North, Leung points out.
+Currently, the Celtics share TD Garden with the NHL Bruins and rent from Garden owner Delaware North, Leung points out.
 It might more sense for the franchise to play in a new basketball arena flanked by real estate development in the surrounding area.

 - Nikola Jovic suffered what appeared to be a minor hand injury in Serbia’s 82-60 EuroBasket victory over the Czech Republic, Ira Winderman of the Sun Sentinel tweets.
-The Heat forward had 10 points and six rebounds for Serbia, which already had clinched a spot in the round of 16.
+The Heat forward had 10 points and six rebounds for Serbia, which has already had clinched a spot in the round of 16.

 BRING OUT YOUR BUSTS